Abdelouhab/SQL-Bootcamp-Assignments/README.md

    git clone https://github.com/your-username/SQL-Bootcamp-Assignments.git

-2. Install a relational database management system (RDBMS) such as MySQL, PostgreSQL, or SQLite.
+2. Install a relational database management system (RDBMS) such as PostgreSQL.

 3. Execute the SQL scripts for each assignment using a database client or command-line interface.